 Odysseus (again!
 He was a clever chap).

-Odysseus had his men put wax in their ears and tie him to the mast of the ship.
+Odysseus had his men put wax in their ears and ordered them to tie him to the mast of his ship.
 That way only Odysseus could hear and be tempted by the Sirens' song.
 However, thanks to the ropes, he was unable to steer the ship to its destruction.